LucasDelfino92/morrowindsharp/mw++.md

 - [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by Melchior Dahrk and NullCascade
 Makes windows glow in the dark.
   - MO2 will install this mod as a BAIN package.
-Tick the following options and click **OK**:
+Only tick the following options and click **OK**:
     - **00 Core**
     - **01 Hi Res Window Texture Replacer**
     - **02 Interior Sunrays**